HeyGilly/Basketball_Scoreboard/README.md

 </h1>

 <h4 align="center">
-The basketball scoreboard will display the current score in the game.
-The user will be able to add 1, 2, or 3 points to the respective teams.
-The user will be able to clear scoreboard at the end of the game.
+This application is a basketball scoreboard made with Vanilla JS, and CSS.
+The Scoreboard will display the score of the two teams and will allow the user to add points by 1,2 or 3.
+Once the game is over the user will be able to clear scoreboard and get ready for the next game.
+Go Team!
 </h4>